 4To be able to connect the PAS system, it is necessary to order the PWM IO/PAS cable as an option.
-The PAS system connects to the Controller via the PWM IO/PAS wire to the P1/P2 ports of the USB/PWM connector.
+The PAS system connects to the Controller via the PWM IO/PAS wire to the P1/P2 or IO5/IO6 ports of the USB/PWM connector.
 When using a SEMPU pressure sensor, an additional signal output from the TH port of the connector Control is required.
+Note: to use P1/P2 or IO5/IO6 ports, setup them to Spec. mode in IO Configuration.